spraphul/-/_posts/2017-09-18-initial-setup.md

 And then returned.
 Now the time was to take admission in school.
 I wanted a school where attendance was not a mandatory stuff.
-But searching for such a school with vacant seats really proved to be a tough deal the new city.
+But searching for such a school with vacant seats really proved to be a tough deal in the new city.
 I went for many schools like Virendra swaroop, M.P.E.C, Jugaldevi, KVs, and Puranchand  but not a single one was there with a vacant seat.
 I also went to Sir Padampat Singhania School.
 It was a nice school just